The Thrifty Manager

-Your boss has just asked you to cut at least 10% from your department's budget, starting immediately.
+Your boss has just asked you to cut at least 10 percent from your department's budget, starting immediately.
 Easier said than done, right?

 As you carefully study your expenditures, you're faced with a seemingly impossible task.
 How do you decide what to cut?
 Where can you save the most money without hurting team morale, or lowering people's productivity?

 Most organizations have to cut costs at some point.
 In today's economic climate, it's more important than ever for businesses to watch their budgets, and to make sure they eliminate any unnecessary spending.
 When cost-cutting is down to you, however, it can be difficult to know where to start.
 Cutting the right things at the right time is a delicate balancing act.

 In this article, we look at some easy ways to cut your budget, and offer some suggestions to get you started.